perguth/mozweekend_2015/README.md

 - - Why do icons suck so much with FF compared to Chrome?
 (Place bookmark on the homescreen)
 - - Why does FF Dev tools still feel so clumsy?!
 - - Why does FF take so much idle CPU, why don't you let websites/webapps sleep?
 Why do I as a user do not have control?
+- - Developer does not suggest possible values.
+Only completion.
+(Unlike Chromium)

 - ?
 Why is there no FF theme for Chromium?
 - ?
 Default: disable third party cookies @ThomasWaldmann